cajuncoding/GraphQL.RepoDB/GraphQL.PreProcessingExtensions/README.md

 encapsulate all data access (without dependency on IQueryable and execution outside of the devs control).

-### Usage for GraphQLParamsContext (_IParamsContext_) only:
+### Usage for graphqlParamsContext (_IParamsContext_) only:
-If all you want to use is the greatly simplified facade for accessing Selections, etc., then you may leverage this package only as a lightweight facade that can be injected into Resolvers very easily as outlined in Steps [#1](https://github.com/cajuncoding/GraphQL.RepoDb#startup-configuration---hotchocolatepreprocessingextensions) & [#2](https://github.com/cajuncoding/GraphQL.RepoDb#simplified-facade-for-key-elements-of-the-request-graphqlparams) below for easy access to the injected simplified facade **GraphQLParamsContext** (_IParamsContext_).
+If all you want to use is the greatly simplified facade for accessing Selections, etc., then you may leverage this package only as a lightweight facade that can be injected into Resolvers very easily as outlined in Steps [#1](https://github.com/cajuncoding/graphql.RepoDb#startup-configuration---hotchocolatepreprocessingextensions) & [#2](https://github.com/cajuncoding/graphql.RepoDb#simplified-facade-for-key-elements-of-the-request-graphqlparams) below for easy access to the injected simplified facade **graphqlParamsContext** (_IParamsContext_).

 #### Nuget Package (>=netstandard2.1)
-To use this in your project, add the [GraphQL.PreprocessingExtensions](https://www.nuget.org/packages/GraphQL.PreProcessingExtensions/)
+To use this in your project, add the [graphql.PreprocessingExtensions](https://www.nuget.org/packages/graphql.PreProcessingExtensions/)
 NuGet package to your project and wire up your Starup  middleware and inject / instantiate params in your resolvers as outlined below...

 ### Pending: